 Borrowers need to make 120 monthly payments and complete the required paperwork in order to have the remaining federal loan debt forgiven.
-A form referred to as the PSLF Employment Certification form may be submitted to Fed Loan Servicing annually or whenever you change jobs so that it can be used to determine whether the job position counts towards the requirements for Public Service Loan Forgiveness (PSLF).
-This form can be found at http://studentaid.ed.gov/repay-loans/forgiveness-cancellation/charts/public-service.
+A form referred to as the PSLF Employment Certification form may be submitted to Mohela annually or whenever you change jobs so that it can be used to determine whether the job position counts towards the requirements for Public Service Loan Forgiveness (PSLF).
+This form can be found at https://studentaid.gov/pslf/ using the PSLF Help Tool.
 However, it is still highly suggested that employment documentation is kept by the borrowers as well.
 This may include W-2s, tax forms, employment contracts or any other material that will verify your employment ten years from now.

-The monthly payment must be made under one of the income driven repayment plans, Income Based Repayment (IBR), Pay As You Earn (PAYE), RePay As You Earn (RePAYE), Income Contingent Repayment (ICR), standard ten year term, or some other payment plan whose payment is at least equal to the amount under the ten year plan.
+The monthly payment must be made under one of the income-driven repayment plans (IDR), Income Based Repayment (IBR), Pay As You Earn (PAYE), RePay As You Earn (RePAYE), Income Contingent Repayment (ICR).
+While payments under the 10-year Standard Repayment Plan are qualifying payments, you would have to change to an IDR plan to benefit from PSLF.
+Under the 10-year Standard Repayment Plan, generally your loans will be paid in full once you have made 120 payments and there will be no balance to forgive.